jaceklabuda/SimpleGitVersion/README.md

 - SemVer strict mode.
 - More possibilities to define parts of veresion based on SemVer.
-- More capabilities.
-Not only Powershell and Windows ;).
 - More case studies.
 - Possible implementation with other scripting languages.